niharika2810/niharika2810.github.io/_posts/2017-10-31-memory-management-in-android.md

 ## Note :

-I would say developing an android application is easy but optimization and memory management requires time and work.Developer should focus on these parameters.
+I would say developing an android application is easy but optimization and memory management requires time and work.
+Developer should focus on these parameters.